 Read my short steller story about the Devil’s Pulpit

-Sorry these clips are not the best, I’ll need to go back and recapture this properly!
+Sorry, these clips are not the best.
+I’ll need to go back one day and recapture this beautiful gorge.

 Balmaha in Loch Lomond was our next stop to visit Inchcailloch island.
 I was hoping that the bluebells would be in full bloom.
 Read all about it in my next post.